Title IX- Appeals

 - Disproportionate Sanction(s)

 Either party may appeal the investigative team’s decision regarding finding and/or recommended sanctions.
-The written appeal should be submitted to the Assistant Vice President for Equity, Diversity and Inclusion and Title IX/504 Coordinator within five (5) business days following the receipt date of the investigation report and finding letter.
-The non-appealing party will receive notice of the appeal from the Assistant Vice President for Equity, Diversity and Inclusion and Title IX/504 Coordinator and will have five (5) business days to submit a written response to the appeal to the Assistant Vice President for Equity, Diversity and Inclusion and Title IX/504 Coordinator.
+The written appeal should be submitted to the Assistant Vice President for Equity, Diversity and Inclusion within five (5) business days following the receipt date of the investigation report and finding letter.
+The non-appealing party will receive notice of the appeal from the Assistant Vice President for Equity, Diversity and Inclusion and will have five (5) business days to submit a written response to the appeal to the Assistant Vice President for Equity, Diversity and Inclusion.

 Appeal Committee Selection

-In the event that the responding and reporting parties differ in classification, the composition of the appeal committee will provide balanced representation for each party involved.
-For example, when the responding party is a student and the reporting party is a faculty member, the appeal committee will have a balanced number of appeal committee members from faculty or Academic Affairs and Student Affairs.
+In the event that the Respondent and Complainant differ in classification, the composition of the appeal committee will provide balanced representation for each party involved.
+For example, when the Respondent is a student and the Complainant is a faculty member, the appeal committee will have a balanced number of appeal committee members from faculty or Academic Affairs and Student Affairs.

-In addition, for faculty and staff, each appeal committee may include one of the following responsible administrators:
+In addition, for faculty and staff, each appeal committee may include one of the following trained administrators:

-- If the responding party is a faculty member:the Associate Provost and Dean of College Programs or the Assistant Provost and Director of the Office of Institutional Effectiveness and Planning.
+- If the Respondent is a faculty member: A Dean or the Assistant Provost and Director of the Office of Institutional Effectiveness and Planning.

-- If the responding party is a member of the administration or staff: the Assistant Vice President for Human Resources, or the Director of Human Resource Services.
+- If the Respondent is a member of the administration or staff: the Assistant Vice President for Human Resources, or the Director of Human Resource Services.

-If a discrimination allegation relates to a Promotion and Tenure Committee action, including, but not exclusive to retention and tenure decisions, the appeals committee will consist of two (2) members appointed by the Assistant Vice President for Equity, Diversity and Inclusion and Title IX/504 Coordinator and additionally supplemented by representation of three (3) of the ten (10) members of the Grievance Panel as defined in the Faculty Handbook.
+If a discrimination allegation relates to a Promotion and Tenure Committee action, including, but not exclusive to retention and tenure decisions, the appeals committee will consist of two (2) members appointed by the Assistant Vice President for Equity, Diversity and Inclusion and additionally supplemented by representation of three (3) of the ten (10) members of the Grievance Panel as defined in the Faculty Handbook.

 The link(s) on this page will open in a new window or tab.